JeromeErrol/atm/readme.txt

 The following example will try to withdraw 50 from the atm localhost:8080/50

+If the atm cannot deliver the requested amount an exception page will be displayed with the correlating error message

 Unit tests can be found under the test directory in a class called "AtmTests"